Aisha S. (Alumna)

 What sparked your interest in becoming an IP attaché?

-What was your favorite part of working as an IP attaché?
+What is your favorite part of working as an IP attaché?

 There’s no such thing as a typical work day.
-One day I was training judges in Morocco and a few days later meeting with the Egyptian Ministry of Health to talk about pharmaceutical patents, and a few days after that leading a discussion on IP issues at an economic policy dialogue with Emiratis in Abu Dhabi.
+In my work, I've trained judges in Morocco one day and a few days later met with the Egyptian Ministry of Health to talk about pharmaceutical patents.
+A few days after that, I lead a discussion on IP issues at an economic policy dialogue with Emiratis in Abu Dhabi.

 What advice would you give someone who may not be aware of the IP Attaché Program?